zachwieja/2LiftStudios/README.md

 The _IN_ input is polyphonic.
 The number of channels on the _IN_ will be copied to the _OUT_, _EOC_ and _ENV_ outputs.

 ### Gate
 The _GATE_ input is polyphonic.
 If the number of _GATE_ channels is less than the number of _IN_ channels, then the last gate is used for the higher _IN_ channels.
-A new ASR cycle starts each time a _GATE_ goes high (leading edge).
+In _Gated_ mode, a new ASR cycle starts each time a _GATE_ goes high (leading edge).
+In _Triggered_ mode a new ASR cycle starts every other time the _GATE_ goes high.
 The _MANUAL_ gate button affects all channels.

 ### Attack, Sustain, Release
 The _ATTACK_, and _RELEASE_ parameters are expressed in seconds.
 The maximum is 60 seconds.
 The default is 10 seconds.
 The _SUSTAIN_ parameter is expressed as a percentage of the input signal.
 This module currently only supports a linear attack and release.